timescale/docs/api/duration_in.md

 |`duration_in`|`BIGINT`|An object storing the total time in microseconds spent in the target state.|

 ## Sample usage
-For this example we'll create a simple test table:
+This example creates a simple test table:
 ```sql
 SET timezone TO 'UTC';
 CREATE TABLE states(time TIMESTAMPTZ, state TEXT);